Australian Open: Cibulkova shocks Radwanska to enter final

-Slovakian underdog Dominika Cibulkova stunned fifth seed Agnieszka Radwanska Thursday, losing just three games to storm into an Australian Open final against China's Li Na.
+Slovakian underdog Dominika Cibulkova stuns fifth seed Agnieszka Radwanska, losing just three games to storm into an Australian Open final against China's Li Na

 Melbourne: The 20th seed was in inspired form to rip the Pole to shreds 6-1, 6-2 and not only make her first Grand Slam final in 26 attempts but also become the first player from her country to get so far.